tz1/pikernomatic/README.md

 The result will be in raspibuild/buildout - a boot and a lib directory which can be copied to/over the one on the pi.
-You either have to rename the kernel or add kernel=newkernl.img to "config.txt".  (note you can also put the command line into config.txt as cmdline=)
+You either have to rename the kernel or add kernel=newkernl.img to "config.txt".  (note you can also put the command line into config.txt as cmdline=).
+After unpacking, you might want to do "depmod -a <version>" where version is something like "3.10.36+" to insure the reboot will be clean before depmod is run as part of the bootup.

 See the forums and product information for instructions of making CAN or a TFT or other hardware work.
 Additions to /etc/modules, /etc/modprobe.d,